dock with powerlines

 These tips will help keep your dock’s electrical system safe:

-1. You must have Ground Fault Circuit Interrupter (GFCI) protection for electrical outlets on floating piers or docks.
+Install Ground Fault Circuit Interrupter (GFCI) protection for electrical outlets on floating piers or docks.
 The circuits delivering electricity to these outlets must also be Ground Fault Protected (GFP).
-These are Ontario Electrical Safety Code requirements.

 Consider placing signs near your dock warning about the potential for electric current in the water.